 Visual Soil & Crop Assessment

 Visual soil assessment is helpful in order to evaluate soil biology.
-New Zealand soil scientist Graham Shepherd has published a book on this Visual Soil Assessment Volume 1: Field guide for cropping & pastoral grazing on flat to rolling country, and while it may not be the last word on the subject, it is a surprisingly good start toward evaluating soils, their conditions and their biological activity.
-This system assesses texture, structure, porosity, mottling, soil color, earthworm activity, aroma, root depth, drainage and vegetative cover.
+New Zealand soil scientist Graham Shepherd has published a book on this entitled Visual Soil Assessment Volume 1: Field Guide for Cropping & Pastoral Grazing on Flat to Rolling Country.
+While it may not be the last word on the subject, it is a surprisingly good start toward evaluating soils, their conditions, and their biological activity.
+This system assesses texture, structure, porosity, mottling, soil color, earthworm activity, aroma, root depth, drainage, and vegetative cover.

 There also are many visual clues to mineral deficiencies.
-For example, hollow stem clover, lucerne, beans, potatoes, etc. indicate boron deficiency.
-Boron deficiency is also indicated by high Brix in the early morning which shows plants are holding their sugars in the foliage, and the cycle of root exudation is not occurring at night.
+For example, hollow stem clover, lucerne, beans, and potatoes indicate boron deficiency.
+Boron deficiency is also indicated by high Brix in the early morning, which shows that plants are holding their sugars in the foliage and the cycle of root exudation is not occurring at night.

 Nitrogen Fixation and Silicon Release

-Currently the nitrogen fertilizer industry uses 10 units of methane to manufacture 1 unit of ammonia.
+The nitrogen fertilizer industry currently uses 10 units of methane to manufacture 1 unit of ammonia.
 With a little more energy, this can then be converted into urea and applied as fertilizer.
 With straight urea applications to the soil, losses of 50 percent and more are normal, since large amounts of nitrogen evaporate as nitrous oxide (N2O) when the urea oxidizes.